 Safflower also has a milder flavor than other oils, including olive and coconut, which makes it an excellent choice for deep frying, pan frying, or baking.

-Polyunsaturated safflower oil, on the other hand, should not be heated.
+People should not heat polyunsaturated safflower oil, however.
 Save it for drizzling over steamed vegetables and making vinaigrettes.
 Keep the oil in the refrigerator to prevent it from turning rancid.

 Safflower oil for weight loss